$2$-representation infinite algebras from non-abelian subgroups of $\operatorname{SL}_3$. Part II: Central extensions and exceptionals: The classification of -preprojective algebras R * G

 \section{The classification of $3$-preprojective algebras \texorpdfstring{$R \ast G$}{R * G}}

-We now summarise how the results of this article, together with \cite{DramburgGasanova, DramburgGasanova3}, give rise to a classification of $3$-preprojective skew-group algebras.
+We now summarise how the results of this article, together with \cite{DramburgGasanova, DramburgGasanova3}, give rise to a classification of $3$-preprojective gradings on skew-group algebras given by cuts.
 We provide several different perspectives, and explain why a uniform description seems difficult.
 Recall that the types of finite subgroups of $\SL_3(\Bbbk)$ are labeled (A) to (L), where (E) to (L) are the exceptional subgroups.